 \subsection{Estimating the electron density}

-In Fig.~\ref{fig:Density_structure}, we show the electron-density as a function of velocity (at 1.5 and 4.4 days post-merger) given a simplified parametric ejecta distribution.
-Specifically, we assume a relatively low ionisation ejecta (i.e. $Z_{\mathrm{ion}}=2.5$, as characteristically expected from NLTE ionisation modeling, \citep{Pognan2023}) in which the average nucleon number is $A\sim100$.
-We will assume that the ejecta have a density that follows a power-law distribution with radius, $\rho\,=\,\rho_0 \, v^{\alpha} \, t^{-3}$ (ie. as in the main text), such that when integrated over volume (from 0.1c to 0.5c) it has a total ejecta mass similar to AT2017gfo (e.g. $\sim 0.04 M_{\odot}$, \citep{Cowperthwaite2017,Villar2017,Siegel2019}).The electron density is then related to the matter density as $n_e = Z_{\text{ion}}\rho/(A m_u)$, with $m_u$ the atomic mass unit.
+To provide a sense of the main dependencies, in Fig.~\ref{fig:Density_structure}, we show the electron density as a function of velocity (at 1.5 and 4.4 days post merger) given a simplified parametric ejecta distribution.
+Specifically, we assume a relatively low ionization state in the ejecta (i.e., fiducially $Z_{\mathrm{ion}}=2.5$, as characteristically expected from NLTE ionization modeling \citep{Pognan2023}) in which the average mass number is $A\sim100$.
+We will assume that the ejecta have a density that follows a power-law distribution with radius, $\rho\,=\,\rho_0 \, v^{\alpha} \, t^{-3}$ (i.e., as in the main text), such that when integrated over volume (from 0.1c to 0.5c) the ejecta have a total mass similar to AT2017gfo ($\sim 0.04 M_{\odot}$ \citep{Cowperthwaite2017,Villar2017,Siegel2019}).
+The electron density is then related to the matter density as $n_e = Z_{\text{ion}}\rho/(A m_u)$, with $m_u$ the mass number unit.